Tequilaphazzz/smm-expert-with-ai/README.md

 1.  **Post Generation**: The user enters a topic and style; the application generates a post via GPT.
 2.  **Image Creation**: An image description is generated based on the post, which is then created via the OpenAI API.
-3.  **Publication**: The post and image are automatically published to VKontakte.
+3.  **Publication**: The post and image are automatically published to VK.
 4.  **Statistics**: The application collects statistics (followers, likes, etc.) and displays them.

 ## License